marcelamouraaa/marcelamouraaa/README.md

 ## Hi, I’m Marcela!
-🔭 I’m interested in data science and computational astrophysics
+- 🔭 I’m interested in data science and computational astrophysics

-📫 How to reach me: email me mm2746@njit.edu
+- 📫 How to reach me: email me at mm2746@njit.edu

 <!--
 **marcelamouraaa/marcelamouraaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.